chanakaDe/ensembl-public-rest/README.md

 ```
 pip install -r requirements.txt
 ```

-You must have MySQL installed in your development environment and needed to set global path for MySQL.
-Otherwise you might get errors when installing `mysqlclient` via `pip` in the `requirements.txt` file.

 #### Optional
 If you need to change the database connection, use `config.py` file to change `SQLALCHEMY_DATABASE_URI` parameter.